Existence of weak solutions for a general porous medium equation with nonlocal pressure: Introduction

 for $u=u(x,t)$, exponents $m > 1$, $0<s<1$, and space dimension $N\geq 1$.
 We will only consider nonnegative data and solutions $u_0, u\ge 0$ on physical grounds.
 The problem will be posed in the whole space, with $x\in\RN$ and $t>0$.
 Here $ (-\Delta)^{-s}$ denotes the inverse of the fractional Laplacian operator as defined in \cite{Stein70}.

-Our aim is to construct weak solutions for all initial data $u_0 \in L^1(\RN)$ and for all the stated range of parameters.
-Model \eqref{model1} formally resembles the Porous Medium Equation $\partial_t u = \nabla \cdot (u^{m-1} \nabla u)$ when $s=0$, but here we allow for a new dependence via the inverse fractional Laplacian operator, $\partial_t u = \nabla \cdot (u^{m-1} \nabla p)$ with $p=(-\Delta)^{-s}u$, which accounts for nonlocal effects in the diffusive process.
-We will call this intermediate variable $p$ the pressure, though it is not in agreement with the usual PME convention unless $m=2$.
+Our aim is to construct weak solutions for all nonnegative initial data $u_0 \in L^1(\RN)$ and for all the stated range of parameters.
+Model \eqref{model1} reduces to the Porous Medium Equation $\partial_t u = \nabla \cdot (u^{m-1} \nabla u)$ when $s=0$, \cite{VazBook}, but here we allow for a new dependence via the inverse fractional Laplacian operator, $\partial_t u = \nabla \cdot (u^{m-1} \nabla p)$ with $p=(-\Delta)^{-s}u$, which accounts for nonlocal effects in the diffusive process.
+For convenience we will call this intermediate variable $p$ the pressure, though it is not in agreement with the usual PME convention unless $m=2$.

-The problem for $m=2$ was studied by Caffarelli and V\'azquez starting with \cite{CaffVaz,CaffVaz2}, followed by \cite{CaffSorVaz,CaffVazReg,CarrilloHuangVazquez}.
-Our model is a particular case of the general equations proposed in \cite{GiacLeb1, GiacLeb2} in statistical physics, which take the form $u_t=\nabla\cdot(\sigma(u)\nabla {\mathcal{L}}(u))$.
+Model \eqref{model1} was studied for $m=2$ by Caffarelli and V\'azquez starting with \cite{CaffVaz,CaffVaz2}, followed by \cite{CaffSorVaz,CaffVazReg,CarrilloHuangVazquez}.
+In these papers existence of weak solutions, finite speed of propagation, local H\"older regularity, and asymptotic behaviour were established for the particular model.
+This model and ours are particular cases of the general equations proposed in \cite{GiacLeb1, GiacLeb2} in statistical physics, that take the form $u_t=\nabla\cdot(\sigma(u)\nabla {\mathcal{L}}(u))$.
 There is also a physical motivation in the theory of dislocations proposed by Head, that has been investigated by Biler, Karch and Monneau \cite{BilerKarchMonneau} for $m=2$ in one space dimension.
 However, the extension of the dislocation model to several dimensions leads to a more complicated system that falls outside of the present investigation.
 Finally, we point out that the gradient flow structure for \eqref{model1} with $m=2$ has been recently developed in \cite{Lisini} using Wasserstein metrics in the style of \cite{AGS2008}.
-Uniqueness is still an open problem for all these models in several space dimensions, but it holds for $N=1$ according to \cite{BilerKarchMonneau}.
-There are recent uniqueness results if the initial data are very smooth, see \cite{ZXC}.
-They obtain unique local-in-time strong solutions in Besov spaces; thus, for initial data in $B^\alpha_{1,\infty} $ if $1/2 \le s < 1$ and $\alpha > N + 1$ with $N\ge 2.$
+Uniqueness of suitable solutions is still an open problem for all these models in several space dimensions, but it holds for $N=1$ according to \cite{BilerKarchMonneau}.
+See more on this issue in Section \ref{sec:comments}.